blain-crawford/css-excercises/flex/05-flex-modal/README.md

 - The close button is vertically aligned with the header, and aligned in the top-right of the card.

 solved 12/10/21
+solved with new method 12/13/21, greater amount of customability